ibr-cm/ions/doc/source/evaluation_plotting.md

 `-v` select variable (signal) to process
 `-s` calculate statistics over a 100ms window

-This will produce a JSON File in the specified result folder which can be plotted in the next step
+This will produce a JSON File in the specified result folder which can be plotted in the next step.

 ### Options overview
 - statistics can be calculated over different windows: